N E W S

 UKRD, bringing Star Radio, Gaydio, Chris Country, Core Radio and Cambridge 105 to Cambridge.

 UPDATES: The 9 month trial was extended to 2 years in March 2016.
 The Government passed a new law in 2017 authorising expanding the small scale DAB network to around sixty stations.
+OFCOM invited expressions of interest in Summer 2018.

 Manchester DAB mux carries 28 stations

-Amazing Radio has become the latest station to stop broadcasting on DAB, saying that it saw its brand as being a global one, rather than it "thought it made sense to keep ‘proper radio’ in the mix, even though most people now listen online and on apps, and our London audience is a tiny proportion of the total."
+Amazing Radio has become the latest station to stop broadcasting on DAB, saying that it saw its brand as being a global one, rather than local.
+It "thought it made sense to keep ‘proper radio’ in the mix, even though most people now listen online and on apps, and our London audience is a tiny proportion of the total."

 The station disappered from DAB radios in London following fanancial disagreements with the MUX owner, SwitchDigital, who claimed they were pulling the stations feed for non payment of carriage bills, as it was unfair to give anyone preferential treatment.